What is the six week secret to creating employee engagement that sticks?

-From an under-performing sales rep, to a confrontational associate who “always has the right answer,” but can’t be a team player, to the withdrawn individual who feels like they can’t do anything right and their contribution is meaningless, and let’s not forget substance abuse issues… it’s more than a maze, it’s a labyrinth of personalities and issues that can be overwhelming.
+From an under-performing sales rep, to a confrontational associate who “always has the right answer,” but can’t be a team player, to the withdrawn individual who feels like they can’t do anything right and their contribution is meaningless, and let’s not forget substance abuse issues… it’s more than a maze, employee personal crises can be labyrinth of personalities and issues that can be overwhelming.

 In the more severe cases, perhaps you’ve suggested an intervention with a health care professional, psychologist or coach to help the employee overcome their challenge, re-engage, and be a recognized part of the team.

 For a short time, maybe this approach worked, but you probably found that the new behaviors didn’t stick.
 Slowly, the culture of your company returned to the norm as peer pressures and expectations had a greater immediate influence than the help and guidance of those outside resources.

 According to a recent article in the Houston Chronicle, the top 5 employee motivation issues are: Low Self Confidence, Low Expectations for Success, Lack of Interest in the Subject Matter, Achievement Anxiety, and Fear of Failure.